oleobal/dd-dicetron/language.md

 ## Functions

-The big one: what we need is obviously function composition.

-Ideally either prefix (`abs(d10-7)` or infix `(d10-7).abs`)
+Two kind of function calls:
+ - `FunCall` is prefix
+ - `DotCall` is infix

+There's a primitive kind of UFCS in that both are valid, but it's not in the syntax, the interpreter does it.
+Functions themselves are written in D and have to validate their input themselves.
+The whole thing is a bit messy but it works well externally so I don't expect to actually clean it up ever.

-The nice thing with function is that everything else can be rewritten as a special case of them.
+The nice thing with functions is that everything else can be rewritten as a special case of them. `5d2` or `3*4` are just infix calls to the `d` and `*` functions after all.
+I might do it later so all functions live in their own little world (OK, it's unlikely to happen).

 ## Arithmetic division